• Skip to primary navigation

 homemade donuts, fried and iced in chocolate frosting.

-How to make Homemade Donuts (from scratch!)
+How to make Homemade Glazed Donuts from scratch

 Let’s talk about the donut dough.
 This is a yeast dough, but it is extremely simple!
 Totally beginner friendly.
 I’ll take you through it all, step by step.

-First, let’s proof the yeast.
+1. Proof the yeast.
 This means we are going to mix the yeast with some warm water and sugar and wait 5-10 minutes until it is frothy and bubbly.
 This tells us that the yeast is alive and kicking!
 If after 10 minutes it hasn’t bubbled up at all, through that batch out and try again.
 It is important to make sure your yeast is alive and bubbly or else the dough won’t rise at all.
 The picture below shows the yeast proofed correctly.

 yeast in the stand mixer, proofed

-Once the yeast is proofed, melted butter, milk, sugar flour and salt will be added to the bowl.
+2. Once the yeast is proofed, melted butter, milk, sugar flour and salt will be added to the bowl.
 Use the dough hook on your stand mixer and let the mixer do the work for 10 minutes.
 Set a timer, walk away and let it do the work!
 The dough should be soft, but not so soft it sticks to the sides of the bowl.

 If you don’t have a stand mixer, you can knead the dough by hand.
 You will get quite the work out, but it is definitely possible!
 Knead until the dough is elastic and smooth.

-Now, we will let the dough rise until double.
+4. Let the dough rise until double.
 I like to use my Instant Pot to rise the dough quickly.
 If using the Instant Pot, turn the Instant Pot onto the Normal YOGURT setting and allow the dough to rise for 15-30 minutes.

 If you do not have an Instant Pot or don’t have the yogurt button, allow the dough to rise on the counter top until double is size.
 Approx. 1 hour.